Data entry jobs from home help you supplement your income. You can find work for tasks like coding, transcribing, and typing.

 Your pay depends on the number of tags you create and their accuracy.
 Another person verifies your work is correct.

 This platform requires having dual 1080p monitors or a 4k screen.
-If you don’t have this visual capacity, you may struggle to maximize your earnings as you’re constantly switching between two documents.
+If you don’t have this visual capacity, you may struggle to maximize your earnings since you’re constantly switching between two documents.

-You can receive payment by PayPal each week but must apply for an open spot.
+You can receive payment by PayPal each week but must apply for an open spot to access work.

 Clickworker hires you for micro-task jobs as an independent contractor.